-Our first impression- the new Divers 65 does, in fact, have everything a professional diver or even the “recreational watch lover” would look for in their watch: a rotating bezel with a 60-minute timer, a slender 42mm case, large circular-vintage hour markers, hands filled with Superluminova, and a proven water resistance because after all, we’re dealing with a brand like Oris here.
+Our first impression- the new Divers 65 does have everything the “recreational watch lover” would look for in their watch: a rotating bezel with a 60-minute timer, a slender 42mm case, large circular-vintage hour markers, hands filled with Superluminova, and a proven water resistance.

 The new Divers Sixty Five also retains the beautifully domed sapphire crystal of the old classic.
-All these little details add up really well to the ‘vintage-ness’ of the timepiece.
+All these little details add up really well to the ‘vintage-ness’ of both timepieces.

-The watch certainly has the traditional dive watch theme with vintage elements and a lovely gradated dial colouring (depending on the model).
-Even the case back (along with the special presentation box) is a good throwback to the original Oris emblem of 1965.
+Traditional dive watch theme elements, along with the Oris emblem of 1965 on the case back is a good throwback to the original .
 So overall it does complete justice to its theme.

 Straps – A variety of options:

-But I feel the nato strap is the most interesting of the lot.
-Not for the looks, but because it includes a rather clever push-button folding clasp secure system.
-Something on a nato strap for the first time (for me at least!), and whatever you say, it’s definitely a considerable upgrade over your standard nato.
+The Nato and Tropical Rubber straps are by far the most interesting of the lot.
+Not for the looks, but because they both include a clever push-button folding clasp secure system which is definitely a considerable upgrade over your standard straps.

-What powers all the Divers Sixty Five variations is the Oris caliber 733 – a movement based on the beloved Sellita SW200-1 automatic movement with just a date complication.
-The date window on the dial has a unique ‘trapezoidal’ shape – another interesting vintage element for those looking for little details.
+What powers all the Divers Sixty Five variations is the Oris caliber 733 – a movement based on Sellita SW200-1 automatic movement with just a date complication.

 An interesting depth rating: